griphaugland/griphaugland/README.md

 - 🏃 Working out is a hobby of mine.
 My go-tos are jogging, weight lifting, and soccer.

 ### 👨‍🎓 Education
-- I’m graduated from Noroff Vocational School with a degree Front-End development.
+- I graduated from Noroff Vocational School in 2024 with a degree in Front-End development.

 ### 💼 Work